 Here are some telling results:

-31% know very little or nothing about the savings products offered by
+- 31% know very little or nothing about the savings products offered by their financial institution.

 Developing personal finance knowledge, slowly but surely

 The Desjardins Personal Finance Index allows its users to assess their aptitude for personal finance management by covering two basic elements: habits and knowledge.
 Since its inception in 2011, the index has been updated every year to allow users to monitor their progress.
 Results for 2013 do not show a significant change from 2012 and 2011, which reinforces the survey's findings that Canadians' knowledge of personal finance management has remained unchanged over the past two years.